One of the best things to do during a trip to Crete is to take some time to discover the past of the island.

 One of the most visited places in the palace, a very reduced space with the throne probably used for sacerdotal rituals.
 You will have to queue to enter and take a good look, there’s reduced time to see everything, so get your camera ready!

-An imposing staircase made of stone, clearly visible, that takes you directly to the underground level to see the rest of the royal rooms.
+An imposing staircase made of stone, clearly visible, takes you directly to the underground level to see the rest of the royal rooms.
 These rooms are closed to the public, but it’s possible to observe their magnificent frescoes from the outside.

 The suite known as the room of the Queen is the one housing the fantastic fresco with the dolphins (of which you can see the original in the Archaeological Museum of Heraklion).